Skip to main content

 1 mentions Positive Neutral Negative

-The emotional aspect is heightened by the introduction of Dylan Morton, whose personal connection to the crisis adds deeper emotional stakes to the mission.
-This connection effectively engages players on a more intimate level.
+The emotional aspect is heightened by the introduction of Dylan Morton, whose personal connection to the unfolding crisis adds significant emotional depth and stakes to the mission.

 • “She is joined by newcomer Dylan Morton, whose personal connection to the unfolding crisis adds emotional stakes to the mission.”